henrywoo/Generative-AI-In-Action/source/ch12-train/inference/README.md

    - The figure starts with the input token "It".
 This input is used to generate the query (Q1), key (K1), and value (V1) vectors through linear transformations.

 2. **Q1 and K1 Multiplication (Attention Score Calculation):**
    - **Q1 (Query Vector for "It"):** This represents the query vector for the input token "It".
-It is a projection of the input token "It" after being processed by the query linear layer (`wq`).
+It is a projection of the input token "It" after being processed by the query linear layer.
    - **K1 (Key Vector for "It"):** This represents the key vector for the input token "It".
-It is a projection of the input token "It" after being processed by the key linear layer (`wk`).
+It is a projection of the input token "It" after being processed by the key linear layer.
    - The query vector Q1 is multiplied with the key vector K1.
-This operation gives a single attention score/weight (`W11`), which reflects the relevance of the token "It" with itself.
+This operation gives a single attention score/weight (`W1`), which reflects the relevance of the token "It" with itself.
 Since "It" is the only token at this stage, this score essentially measures the importance of "It" in predicting the next word.

 3. **Application of the Attention Weight:**
-   - **W11 (Attention Weight):** The resulting attention score is then used as a weight to scale the value vector V1.
-This scaling operation adjusts the importance of the information stored in V1, based on the relevance determined by W11.
+   - **W1 (Attention Weight):** The resulting attention score is then used as a weight to scale the value vector V1.
+This scaling operation adjusts the importance of the information stored in V1, based on the relevance determined by W1.
    - **V1 (Value Vector for "It"):** This represents the value vector for the input token "It".
 It is a projection of the input token "It" after being processed by the value linear layer (`wv`).

 4. **A1 (Aggregated Output):**
    - The scaled value vector V1 is then summed (or in this case, directly used since it's the only token) to produce the aggregated output A1.
 This output encapsulates the information about the input token "It" after being processed by the attention mechanism.

 5. **Output: "is":**
-   - The aggregated output A1 is passed through a final linear transformation (not shown in the figure) and a softmax function to predict the next token in the sequence.
+   - The aggregated output A1 is passed through other blocks in the model to predict the next token in the sequence.
 Given the context provided by A1, the model predicts the next token as "is".

 ![](kv_cache_2.png)